Home

 Which Waterfowl Zone Am I In?

-If your property straddles a boundary, the rule is the rule at the spot you are standing — not where you parked.
-County lines do not always follow the highways cleanly, so verify the exact boundary for your hunting location on MDC before you commit to a date.
+The rule is the rule at the spot you are standing, not where you parked.
+Because these lines follow roads rather than county borders, confirm your exact location on the official MDC duck zone map before you commit to a date.

 Early Goose Season